The Church is the Answer

 We can try to redefine the Need to fit within what we are willing to do as a Church.
 Or, we can simply ask God to help us meet the Need that actually exists.

-A ministry of Joy Meadows is a program called “Fostering Joy” that trains churches how to recruit foster families; create a foster care ministry; and sustain foster families through volunteers in the church community.
-It gives a platform for everyone to do something.
-It also provides a way for churches to network together.
+Joy Meadows runs a program called “Fostering Joy” that trains churches how to set up a foster awareness event; recruit foster families; create a foster care ministry; and sustain foster families through church volunteers creating Care Teams for each family.
+Whatever the size of your church or denomination, the Fostering Joy model gives a framework for everyone to do something.
+In addition, it provides an on-line portal with ongoing resources, curriculum, and a database to track your foster/adoptive families’ needs and volunteers.

 With the rising number of children in foster care, we have a generation of youth who will age out of the foster system who will never be part of a loving, stable family setting.
 As a Church we can sit back and complain that the governmental “system” is broken.
 Or, we can realize exactly what it is – it is a system.
 It is a framework designed to manage the children who are in the state’s custody.
 It is the Church that is to come within that system and be the heart, the healing, and the hope.